Published: March 20, 2020

 Don’t be alone – there are many others in your situation right now.
 Speak to friends, family and colleagues about how they are managing.
 Try to maintain healthy social contact between co-workers and exchange notes on how you are each coping with working from home.
 The equivalent of a ‘virtual’ coffee machine chat can be achieved and maintained through social media, conference calling and/or a simple telephone chat, and is a healthy part of maintaining good working relationships.
 Whilst you might be relying on your line-manager for help and support at this time, remember that they might need support too – so check in with their wellbeing when you can.

 For FREE telephone advice about setting up good remote-working practices, please do get in touch.
-We can also put you in contact with specialist H&S and HR professionals who are offering free advice at this time.
+We can also put you in contact with specialist H&S and HR consultants who are also offering free advice at this time.

-If you need more robust management support and advice, Enrichyou have a range of virtual coaching and management support packages available to help you and your team at 33%-OFF our normal rates during April, May and June.
-No matter whereabouts in the UK your employees are working from, we can provide regular, professional wellbeing and self-management coaching sessions by phone, Skype or Zoom to help ease the pressure on your own management capacity during this difficult time.
+If you need more robust support, Enrichyou have a range of virtual coaching and management support packages available to help you and your team at 33%-OFF our normal rates throughout the whole of 2020.
+No matter whereabouts in the UK your employees are working from, we can provide regular, professional wellbeing and management coaching sessions by phone, Skype, Zoom or Microsoft Teams, to help ease the pressure on your own management capacity during this difficult time.

 For more information, contact Andrew or Richard on 01733 645001 or email us on: email@example.com